alexclear/de-ployka/README.md

 Vagrant uses Ansible as a provider.
 Test cases are present in a "deployka" Ansible role and run automatically when Vagrant provisions a host.
 Perform `vagrant up` to create and start provisioning a box.

+## A word on architecture

+I do not use OOP, Moose, Mouse, Moo and Moops because this module does not have any internal state.
+So I decided to keep the number of dependencies to a minimum.